 - Set the Alarm: If your home has a security system, be sure to set the alarm before you leave!
 This one can be controlled from your phone!

 That’s right: I’m talking about house sitters!
 While hiring a house sitter isn’t necessary for everyone, it could be the perfect last step to keeping everything at home happy, healthy, and safe while you’re away.

 Here are a few things your house sitter can help you to do:

 - Pet care: don’t want to bring or board Fido?
 No need, just hire a house and/or pet sitter!

 - Plant care: if you’re a plant mama (or dad), leaving your babies behind when you go on vacation can be scary.
 A housesitter can make sure they get plenty of water and sun!
-Or if you’re not going to be gone too long, you can get these self-watering spikes that will water your plants gradually!
+Read more on How to Keep Your Plants Alive While Traveling!

 - Landscaping: having your yard maintained while you’re away also helps to fool potential break-ins into thinking you’re at home.